celes128/edit/README.md

 This is a library for editing any type of documents.
-It has commands and a command history.
+It uses interfaces for commands and documents.
+There is a command history concrete class to support undo and redo operations.